 It's not only the raw material which dictates quality chocolate, but the types of microorganisms present and their succession within the fermentation which all impact quality.
 The main beneficial microorganism associated are yeasts, lactic acid bacteria, and acetic acid bacteria.
-However, these processes are not easily controlled, and so understanding (unravelling which organisms are involved and their roles) it fully with be the first steps in better fermentation control.
+However, these processes are not easily controlled, and so understanding them (unravelling which organisms are involved and their roles) would lead to better control of them and maximize positive results.

-Fermented Foods and Beverages of the World, Jyoti Prakash Tamang & Kasipathy Kailasapathy, Taylor and Francis Group, 2010, Boca Raton, FLorida
+Much of the information here on cocoa fermentation is from Fermented Foods and Beverages of the World, Jyoti Prakash Tamang & Kasipathy Kailasapathy, Taylor and Francis Group, 2010, Boca Raton, FLorida, Page 362-370.

 + Removing acids and preventing mould

 These are the two main goals of drying.
 Drying allows acids to evaporate and biochemical reactions to occur.
-As well, it reduces moisture from 40-60% down to 6-7% to help prevent unfavorable moulds.
+As well, it reduces moisture from 40-60% down to 6-7% to help prevent unfavorable molds.

 Drying too slowly after fermentation may cause unwanted mold to develop and would impart off flavours in the cacao beans that may be irreversible.
 Drying too quickly will cause the seeds to become too acidic.
 The acidity formed during fermentation is contained under the testa (husk).
 If dried to quickly, the testa dries up and becomes less permeable, not allowing the acids to evaporate.